shreyash18g/redis-from-scratch/README.md

 Planned features:

-- custom hash table
-- TTL expiration
+* TTL expiration
-- timers
+* timers
-- thread pool
+* thread pool
-- sorted sets
-- balanced trees
+* balanced trees
+* sorted sets
-- persistence
+* persistence
-- optimized memory management
+* optimized buffer management
+* RESP protocol compatibility

 ---

 # Key Takeaway

-This project is focused on understanding systems programming fundamentals deeply by implementing them manually instead of relying on libraries or frameworks.

----
+The focus of this project is not just building a Redis clone, but understanding the low-level systems concepts that power modern high-performance backend infrastructure.